jsunconf/conf-bootstrap/sponsoring.md

 On the one hand they get free tickets and options to buy more tickets (in case we are sold out these tickets are still buyable for the sponsors).

 On the other hand they get a lot of opportunities to advertise their company.
-Depending on the level they may put up posters or booths to talk to attendees.
-We also mention some in tweets or in any mails we send to our participants.
+Depending on the sponsoring level there are a lot of things the companies may do at the venue: put up posters, have booths or stands, give out swag to the attendees.

+Also regarding the sponsoring levels there are some things that we as a conference do to promote the sponsors.
+We thank them in tweets.
+We mention them in emails and also during the conference.

+As they are one of the main reasons the conference can be run you should be grateful for their support and show them that.

 #### What do the sponsors provide